-Not only can the form of funding offer relatively low (and tax deductible - please consult your tax advisor regarding deductibility of interest) interest rates, but the borrower only pays interest on the portions he spends.
+Not only can the form of funding offer relatively low (and likely tax deductible1 - please consult your tax advisor regarding deductibility of interest) interest rates, but the borrower only pays interest on the portions he spends.
 No administrative fees are charged, and the funds can be used to pay for a number of expenses that could have a positive effect on your quality of life — anything from renovations or college tuition to debt consolidation, new cars or swimming pools.

 During the consideration process, you may want to be aware of the following when it comes to HELOCS.
 Some are specific to Texas.

 - Amplify HELOCs are open to any Amplify member who lives, works, worships or attends school in Travis, Williamson, Hays, Caldwell or Bastrop counties.

 - You may name a co-applicant such as a spouse or other relative on your application, understanding their credit history could affect approval or disapproval.

 - The property listed as collateral on your HELOC application must be located somewhere in Texas.
 It must serve as your primary homestead for more than 50 percent of the calendar year, and it cannot be owned by a business or trust.